AMBLE-OKAY-THIS-IS-LITERALLY-THE-SLAST-ONE-1

 Neuroscientists discovered through brain-scanning technology that your brain works in two different ways.
 Dr. Barbara Oakley in her book, “Learning How To Learn”, calls these two modes of thinking, focused mode, and diffuse mode.

-Spaced Repetition: An evidence-based learning technique that is usually performed with flashcards.
+An evidence-based learning technique that is usually performed with flashcards.
 Newly introduced and more difficult flashcards are shown more frequently, while older and less difficult cards are shown less frequently in order to exploit the psychological spacing effect.

 focused-diffused